 - Unit 6 - Environmental Engineering (Project) Here you will find out how engineers are trying to save the planet!
 From sustainability and renewable energy to energy-saving technologies and global manufacturing, you will get a good understanding of the issues involved.

-To achieve the CTEC Level 3 Extended Certificate in Engineering, which is equivalent to a full A level, all six units need to be studied.
+To achieve the CTEC Level 3 Extended Certificate, which is equivalent to an A Level, you will need to pass all six units.